davekilian/davekilian.github.com/_posts/2014-10-24-cpp-type-erasure.markdown

 };
 ```

-Then we could define an inheritance hierarchy of wrapper objects.
+Then we create wrapper objects which inherit from `MyAnimal`.
-Each wrapper implementation inherits from the common interface and calls into
-the 'real' underlying object:
+Each wrapper does not except but call into the 'real' underlying object:

 ```cpp
 class MyCow : public MyAnimal